 A core mission of the Laboratory for Stress Assessment and Research is to provide training opportunities for individuals at all levels of professional development.
 We pride ourselves in helping trainees develop the conceptual and practical skills that are necessary to conduct scientifically sound, cutting-edge research on stress and health.
-Interested individuals should send an updated CV and a short (max 1 page) letter of interest describing their research training, interests, and short- and long-term goals to the lab director, Dr. George Slavich.
+Interested individuals should send a short (max 1-page) letter of interest and an updated CV to the lab director, Dr. George Slavich.
+In your letter, please include the following four sections: (a) brief overview of professional (research + clinical) interests; (b) past research training, clinical training (if any), and relevant coursework and skills; (c) current desired training goals; and (d) future career/professional goals (near-future and long-term goals).

 Graduate Students, Medical Students, & Residents

 Graduate students, medical students, and medical school residents are invited to join the lab to receive training in stress assessment and research.
 Students have the opportunity to work with existing data from projects listed on the Projects page, and/or to conduct independent, mentored research on any topic related to stress and health, including stress and inflammation, social signal transduction, and human social genomics.
 Eligible students come from the Ph.D. program in psychology at UCLA, the Ph.D. program in neuroscience at UCLA, the M.D. and M.D.-Ph.D. programs at UCLA, and the medical residency program at UCLA.